spenceriam/mediaVisualizer/README.md

 - All dimensions are converted from inches to pixels using a scaling factor of 96 (1 inch = 96 pixels)
 - Fixed padding ensures consistent layout across different dimension settings
 - Dynamic bottom padding adjusts for narrow visualizations where text may wrap
+- Sensing details for tags are rendered as cutouts or bars with specific positioning relative to perforation lines

 ## Development